accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Locate video-only or synchronised time-based media with audio description on the screen.
-1. Check that the audio description is :
+1. Check that the audio description is
-	- relevant (all important visual information is present) ;
+	- relevant (all important visual information is present);
-	- correctly synchronised :
+	- correctly synchronised
 		- the sounds and words of the audio description do not overlap with those of the original soundtrack to cause perception and comprehension problems;
 		- the information conveyed in the audio description is given at the same time as the equivalent visual information appears.
 1. If this is the case, the criterion is met.